JorgeSanchezburn/utroiuhukt-classroom-1224c8-gitfundamentals-github-starter-course/README.md

 #### Starring repositories

 If you find a repository interesting or you want to keep track of it, star it!
 When you star a repository it’s also used as a signal to surface better recommendations on github.com/explore.
 If you’d like to get back to your starred repositories you can do so via your user profile.
-To learn  more about starring repositories, read ["Saving Repositories with Stars"](https://docs.github.com/en/github/getting-started-with-github/saving-repositories-with-stars).
+To learn  more about starring repositories, read ["Saving Repositories with Stars"](https://docs.github.com/en/github/getting-started-with-github/saving-repositories-with-stars). salamaleco

 #### Following users